ManuelRuiFranco8/Enhanced_ECMP_RYU_Controller_On_Fat-Tree_DCN/README.md

 1) Open file */etc/sysctl.conf*;
 2) Add line **net.ipv4.icmp_echo_ignore_broadcasts=0**;
 3) Execute **sudo sysctl -p** from command line to apply configuration changes.
 This line is to be executed on each Mininet host after its deployment;

+# Credits
+This project has been realized as assignment for the course of Smart and Programmable Networks, A.A.
+2023-2024 Co-authored by Alessandro D'Amico alessandro99damico@gmail.com Master Degree in Telecommunication Engineering: Computing, Smart Sensing, and Networking DIMES (Dipartimento di Ingegneria Informatica, Modellistica, Elettronica e Sistemistica UNICAL (Università della Calabria)